asaane88/Completed_Projects/R_Projects/Movie Lens Project/Readme.md

 A recommendation system takes the information about the user as an input.

 There are two types of recommendation systems
-  – Content-Based Recommendation System and
+  - Content-Based Recommendation System and
-  - Collaborative Filtering Recommendation.
+  - Collaborative Filtering Recommendation

 In this project of recommendation system in R, we will work on a collaborative filtering recommendation system and more specifically, ITEM based collaborative recommendation system.